 * Let your baby know all the steps of her diaper change… “Off come your pants; there’s your belly; Mommy’s wiping your bum clean; here’s a fresh diaper, etc.

-* If your baby is in the early babbling phase, mimic his sounds.
+* Mimic his sounds if your baby is in the early babbling phase.

 * Extend her simple sounds into words (i.e. mmmmm… mama; baaaaa… baby; duh… dada, etc.)

-These are special, precious moments .
+These are unique, precious moments.
 It is such a privilege to watch our babies learn and grow.
 I hope you find these activity ideas useful.
 If you have any other ideas to contribute, please feel free to share.

 References